amcginlay/eks-demos/doc/07-build-cluster/README.md

 Your Cloud9 environment is assuming the Role-EC2-EKSClusterAdmin role you created earlier.
 As such, the Cloud9 environment is currently the **only** trusted administrator of the cluster.
-If you wish to add further admin identities (IAM users or role) for different IAM identities you can add their ARNs as follows.
+If you wish to include further identities (IAM users or role) you can add their ARNs as follows.
 ARNs can be loacted and copied directly from the IAM console.
 ```bash
 eksctl create iamidentitymapping \